-While Albertans can choose their Retailer, they are not able to choose their Distributor, who delivers the energy commodity to customer homes.
-Distributors have separate charges from the Retailer, and are identified separately on the bill.
+While Albertans can choose their retailer, they are not able to choose their distributor, who delivers the energy commodity to customer homes.
+Distributors have separate charges from the retailer, and are identified separately on the bill.
 The distribution charges are billed to the retailer by the distribution company and then are passed on to the customer on the retailer billing.

 Retailers have terms and conditions of service that are approved by the AUC which provide guidelines and rules for billing practices.
-These can be found in the Rates and Tariffs section of the AUC website or can be obtained directly though your retailer.
+These can be found in the Rates and Tariffs section of the AUC website or can be obtained directly through your retailer.